 RENOVA SPINE™ is a minimally invasive system for kyphoplasty procedure to treat fractures, restore vertebral body height and reduce back pain.
 RENOVA SPINE™ system is designed to reduce fractures and/or to creation cavities in the spongy bone of the spine and is intended to be used in combination with a legally marketed bone void filler indicated for use in vertebroplasty or vertebral filling procedures.

-There are two access options, either by means of a working cannula with a trocar/bevel tip or by means of a guide wire.
-The working cannula allows to carry out a direct percutaneous vertebral access with less surgical steps.
+There are two access options, either using a working cannula with a trocar/bevel tip or using a guidewire.
+The working cannula allows to carry out a direct percutaneous vertebral access with fewer surgical steps.
 This device is part of the RENOVA SPINE™ 11G Kyphoplasty kit and RENOVA SPINE™ 13G Kyphoplasty kit.

 - Painful, vertebral compression fractures.

 - Treatment of osteolytic lesions within the vertebral body.

 Minimally invasive solution